BigDataBiology/SantosJunior_Torres_2024_AMPSphere_v1/AMPSphere_generation_v.2022-03/README.md

 		tree_fig - contains the ASCII images for each tree

+		seqlogo - contains sequence logos for each alignment

 	helical_wheels - it contains the image files in .svg format for the helical wheels built for each AMP in AMPSphere

 AMPSphere generation procedure outputs the following tables to the *analysis/* folder: